Ethan-Loo/kmer2vec_pytorch/README.md

 There are multiple changes made in this implementation:
 1. The optimization algorithm is changed from SGD to RAdam.
-2. The original code did not sure the embeddings in the tsv file.
+2. The original code did not store the embeddings in the tsv file.
 This is added to the code.
 The embeddings may still need to be parsed from their respective columns to be used in downstream applications.
-3. TQDM has been added to track the progress of the library generation in the metadata and to trask training progress.
+3. `tqdm` has been added to track the progress of the library generation in the metadata and to trask training progress.
 This allows for better tracking of the runtime and estimated completion time and allows for the user to see the progress of the code.
 4. There are some minor loop optimizations into comprehensions improve runtime performance.